Efficiency of Transformer

 Condition of maximum efficiency:

-The copper loss is a variable loss.
+The copper loss is variable.
 The maximum efficiency of the transformer occurs when the variable loss is equal to the constant loss.

 Putting value of copper loss(Pc)